-As a reminder, your planning is not an event; it is a process.
+As a reminder, your wealth transfer planning is not an event; it is a process.
 Life is ever-changing.
 Our health, family situations, and the laws that govern our wealth are evolving.
 Building in flexibility and options is key.
 So, as circumstances change, you have the freedom to make new decisions.

 Start with identifying your current life stage, reflect on your “why” before looking at options, and build/communicate with your advisory team.
 Clarity ● Confidence ● Coordination – The 3Cs!